totiks2012/repo2sb/README.md

 Modules created with this Bash script can work with the Module Manager whose code can be viewed and downloaded at the following address: https://github.com/totiks2012/Simple-module-manager-for-Linux..git

 This is a bash script for creating sb-modules from deb packages in Debian-based systems.
-An sb-module is a packaging format used in the Sandbox environment to isolate applications from the system.
+An sb-module is a packaging format used in the Sandbox environment to isolate applications from the system. upd -26-04-24 : improved the script and added a check to see if the ~/portapps/$1 directory is empty. now take the script named repo2sb-2 if the directory is empty, the script will start copying resources for a portable program into it, if there are files in the directory, the script will continue its work bypassing copying, this will exclude the creation of duplicate directories, for example, with the name /usr/bin_1
 Description of how the script works:

 The ~/apptool directory is created and we move into it.